Kamelleon/CheckerInterface/README.md

 # QualityControllerInterface

 An interface for quality controller that helps to segregate pictures of brick to separate folders.
+These pictures will be then used to feed neural network.
-Interface is grouped into individual categories of brick types and product types.
+The interface is grouped into individual categories of brick types and product types.
+It also contains back button on every screen.